RobynYuan/Weather-Data-Analysis-Web-Design/README.md

 ## Background

-create a dashboard to show the analysis.
+Create a dashboard to show the analysis on weather data

 ## Latitude - Latitude Analysis Dashboard with Attitude